Pondidum/presentations/feature-toggles/slides.md

 ![knight capital shares](img/knight-capital-shares.jpg)
 https://infocus.dellemc.com/dave_bagatelle/knight-capital-group-kcg-a-lesson-on-the-importance-of-sdlc-and-multi-environment-multi-user-testing/ <!-- .element: class="attribution" -->
 Note:
-* this is there shareprice
+* this is their shareprice
 * that is a logarithmic graph
 * look at that drop...